Robert C. Wong

-Robert was appointed President and Chief Executive Officer of Cytokinetics in January 2007 and has been a member of our Board of Directors since then.
+Robert has served as our President and Chief Executive Officer of Cytokinetics and a member of our Board of Directors since 2007.
 Previously, he served as Cytokinetics’ President and held other senior-level positions at the Company overseeing research and development, finance, corporate development, legal, commercial operations, and business development at various times since participating in the launch of Company operations in 1998.

 Prior to Cytokinetics, Robert held senior positions in business development and marketing at COR Therapeutics from 1991 to 1998.
 He also performed roles of increasing responsibility in sales, marketing, and other pharmaceutical business functions at Marion Laboratories and Syntex Corporation beginning in 1981.

-Robert has served on the faculty at the Center for BioEntrepreneurship at University of California, San Francisco, where he taught a corporate finance course to graduate students.
+Robert serves as the Chairman of the Board of Directors of Gamida Cell (NASDAQ:GMDA).
+Robert previously served on the faculty at the Center for BioEntrepreneurship at University of California, San Francisco, where he taught a corporate finance course to graduate students.
 He co-chaired the BIO Business Development Committee and is a frequent lecturer on matters of business development and finance in the biopharmaceutical industry.

-He served on the National Board of the American Committee of the Weizmann Institute of Science and established the Blum Family Venture Philanthropy Fund to propel basic science discoveries at the Institute with potential to benefit the Israeli life sciences economy.
+He serves on the Boards of Jewish Family & Children’s Services and Temple Emanu-el in San Francisco.
+He is also a founding member of the Board of Life Science Cares Bay Area, a non profit organization established to support relief efforts for education, homelessness and food & healthcare insecurity in the Bay Area.
+Previously, he served on the National Board of the American Committee of the Weizmann Institute of Science and established the Blum Family Venture Philanthropy Fund to propel basic science discoveries at the Institute with potential to benefit the Israeli life sciences economy.
 In addition, he established the Tikkun Olam Youth Science Prizes for Bay Area middle and high schools, designed to further science education and exploration in the spirit of repairing the world.
 Robert served on the Board of the Jewish Community Federation of San Francisco and founded and chaired its Business Leadership Council.
 He also served on the Boards of San Francisco’s Contemporary Jewish Museum and the Anti-Defamation League.

 Robert was named a Henry Crown Fellow of the Aspen Institute in recognition of his leadership in corporate and civic responsibilities.
 He is a member of the Aspen Global Leadership Network and has moderated seminars related to science, health, and technology at Aspen Action Forums.